 The Role of the National Ski Patrol

 The National Ski Patrol (NSP), founded in 1938, has followed its creed of "Service and Safety" since the establishment of skiing as a popular sport in the United States.
 As snow sports and guest services at areas have evolved over the years, so has the NSP, from a service organization to a modern-day professional education association.
 Other snow sports, such as snowboarding, tubing, and snow-skating, introduced new equipment and new terrain, which in turn required developing and teaching new safety and emergency care training methods.
-Increased access to the backcountry beyond ski area boundaries has also meant new training regimens for member of the NSP.
+Increased access to the backcountry beyond ski area boundaries has also meant new training regimens for members of the NSP.

 Today, the organization is composed of more than 29,000 patrollers serving over 650 patrols.
-These individuals include alpine, Nordic and patrollers who are paid or who volunteer their time throughout the United States and at certain military areas in Europe.
+These individuals include patrollers who are paid or who volunteer their time throughout the United States and at certain military areas in Europe.
 The organization’s members are engaged in the promotion of safety programs throughout the outdoor recreation community.
 NSP members work on behalf of local ski and snowboard areas to improve the overall snow sports experience for outdoor recreationists.
 The National Ski Patrol has worked closely with other countries in Outdoor Emergency Care education, and has assisted in establishing patrol associations in Canada, Korea, New Zealand, Israel, Turkey, Argentina, and Chile, as

 well as the Victorian Rescue Service in Australia.